Mike Colter: Career

 Colter's first role was in the film Million Dollar Baby as boxer Big Willie Little.
-He also guest starred on Law & Order: Trial By Jury, Law and Order: Criminal Intent, The Good Wife, ER, and The Parkers as well as several television films.
+He also guest starred on Law & Order: Trial By Jury, Law & Order: Criminal Intent, The Good Wife, ER, and The Parkers as well as several television films.
 He starred in the series Ringer.

 In 2012, Colter appeared in Men in Black 3 as Agent J's father.